 Turtles: life at the bottom of the lake

-Normally, turtles use their lungs to breath.
+Normally, turtles use their lungs to breathe.
 However, they spend their winters submerged at the bottom of frozen lakes and ponds.

 So how do they get the oxygen they need?